krones9000/local-piper/README.md

    ```bash
    git clone https://github.com/krones9000/local-piper.git
    ```
+   and add a "voices" and "output" folder within the "./static" folder.

-2. Install the required Python packages using pip (if you're on a brand new machine you may need to "sudo apt install python3 python3-pip" first):
+3. Install the required Python packages using pip (if you're on a brand new machine you may need to "sudo apt install python3 python3-pip" first):

    ```bash
    pip install -r requirements.txt